web3lancer/pay/README.md

 Seamless decentralized file storage and retrieval powered by Filecoin and Web3.Storage, integrated for secure asset management.

+### Zora

+Integrated with the Zora Coins SDK for on-chain coin creation, trading, and management.
+Users can send, request, and manage Zora coins directly from LancerPay, with modular UI and API-powered features.

 ## Features

 - 🌐 **Multi-currency**: Send, receive, and swap crypto & fiat